LoyolaChicagoBooks/introcs-csharp/rst/basicstringops/lab-string-ops.rst

    declarative or not.
 Then remember you can test further cases with ``else if (...)``.

 #.
-Read a whole name from a line of input.
+Read a *whole* name from a *single* line of user input.
+Do not ask for
+   first and last names to be entered on separate lines!
    Assume first and last names
    are separated by a space (no middle name).
    Print last name first followed by a comma and a space, followed by the first name.